connorslagle/homes-like-this/README.md

 Taking a different approach to the problem, I tried a convolutional neural network (CNN) autoencoder to featurize the images.
 I thought this self-supervised machine learning algorithm would effectively featurize the images and allow me to find similar images to a user-provided image for listing recommendations.

-The architecture for my autoencoder is shown below.
-Essentially it's a symmetrical design of 4 CNN layers in the encoder and decoder.
-The specifics of the architecture are displayed below.
+The architecture for my autoencoder is shown below; Essentially it's a symmetrical design of 4 CNN layers in the encoder and decoder.
+[TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) were used to develop the CNN.

 | Layer | Image Size (out) | Transformation | Parameters | Trainable Weights |
 |:---|:---|:---|:---|---:|